awslabs/sagemaker-debugger/docs/rules/README.md

 ```

 ###### Arguments
-- `step_num`: `type: int` The step number whose value is to be returned for the mode passed through the next parameter.
+- `step_num (int)` The step number whose value is to be returned for the mode passed through the next parameter.
-- `mode`: `type: smdebug.modes enum value` The mode applicable for the step number passed above.
+- `mode (smdebug.modes enum value)` The mode applicable for the step number passed above.
 Defaults to `modes.GLOBAL`
-- `worker`: `type: str` This parameter is only applicable for distributed training.
+- `worker (str)` This parameter is only applicable for distributed training.
 You can retrieve the value of the tensor from a specific worker by passing the worker name.
 You can query all the workers seen by the trial with the `trial.workers()` method.
 You might also be interested in querying the workers which saved a value for the tensor at a specific step, this is possible with the method: `trial.tensor(name).workers(step, mode)`

 ###### Returns
 `numpy.ndarray` The value of tensor at the given step and worker (if the training job saved data from multiple workers)